woodcrest-university/community-charter/chamber-of-commerce.md

 ### 1. Eligibility
 1.1 Any individual who wishes to open a business in Woodcrest must be a member in good standing of the community.
-1.2 Businesses must be operated on designated commercial rental plots within the Woodcrest.
+1.2 Businesses must be operated on designated commercial rental plots within Woodcrest.
-1.3 Individuals applying for a business license must not have any criminal history recorded with the Woodcrest Police Department.
-1.4 Individuals must not have any outstanding fines or unresolved infractions with the Woodcrest Police Department at the time of application.
+1.3 Individuals must not have any outstanding fines or unresolved infractions with the Woodcrest Police Department at the time of application.

 ### 2. Application Process
 2.1 Individuals must submit a business proposal to the Chamber of Commerce for review and approval before renting a commercial plot.